 The Hoover City Board of Education requires that school personnel will operate the schools in a manner that will provide an orderly process of education and that will provide for the welfare and safety of all students in the District.
 To accomplish these goals, students and school personnel must work together in a school environment that is characterized by mutual respect.
-Positive behavior intervention and supports emphasize the promotion of safe, respectful, resourceful and responsible behaviors.
+Positive Behavior Support (PBS) emphasizes the promotion of safe, respectful, resourceful and responsible behaviors.
 The emphasis of the discipline approach shall be on the prevention of inappropriate student behavior and the development of individual responsibility.
 Even though discipline does not appear as a subject in the curriculum, it underlies the entire educational structure.
 Discipline is recognized as the training that helps students develop self-control, character, orderliness, efficiency, and effectiveness.
 Therefore, the Board views discipline as the key to good conduct and appropriate consideration for other people.
 Principals, teachers, and other school personnel have both the authority and the duty to take appropriate action whenever student behavior is not consistent with established rules of conduct.

 Principals and teachers of the schools shall develop reasonable, proper, and specific rules for students.
-Such rules are detailed in the Code of Student Conduct and are based on the policies of the Board and are directed toward the improvement of education within the schools.
+Such rules are detailed in the Code of Student Conduct.
 Principals shall be responsible for ensuring that students, parents/guardians, and staff members have been informed regarding pertinent student policies and procedures.
 Rules and regulations shall be disseminated to students, parents/guardians, and staff.
 Student handbooks, faculty handbooks, school newsletters, PTA/PTO/PTSO meetings, and classroom instruction are some of the ways that can be used to accomplish this task.
 These documents are available through district and local school websites.